 - Serves as (E.R.T) Emergency Response Team member.

-- Serves as SRO (School Resource Officer) officer; provides law enforcement services within a public school setting; and, acts as a liason between, the school, law enforcemnt and other entities.
+- Serves as SRO (School Resource Officer) officer; provides law enforcement services within a public school setting; and, acts as a liaison between, the school, law enforcement and other entities.

 - Performs accident investigations.